kantord/headson/README.md

  - <sup><b>[3]</b></sup> <b>Choose top N nodes (binary search)</b>: Iteratively picks N so that the rendered preview fits within the byte budget, looping between “choose N” and a render attempt to converge quickly.
  - <sup><b>[4]</b></sup> <b>Render attempt</b>: Serializes the currently included nodes using the selected template.
 Omission summaries and per-file section headers appear in display templates (pseudo/js); json remains strict.
 For arrays, display templates may insert internal gap markers between non‑contiguous kept items using original indices.
  - <sup><b>[5]</b></sup> <b>Diagram source</b>: The Algorithm diagram is generated from `docs/diagrams/algorithm.mmd`.
 Regenerate the SVG with `cargo make diagrams` before releasing.

+## Comparison with alternatives

+- `head`/`tail`: byte/line-based, so output often breaks structure in JSON/YAML or surfaces uninteresting details.
+- `jq`: powerful, but you usually need to write filters to get a compact preview of large JSON.

 ## License